About this listing

 Our driveway is on a slope and there are 11 steps up the front porch.
 Inside the house are 6 steps down to the ground floor and 8 to the upper floor.
 Guest room is on ground floor.

-Guests have a designated parking place for car and access to washer and dryer, kitchen, dining room, deck and yard, plus two people-friendly cats.
+Guests have a designated parking place for car and access to kitchen, dining room, deck, yard and even washer/dryer if necessary.
+One people friendly cat.
 Guests are welcome to cook in our kitchen and eat in our dining area.
 We request that guests respect the privacy of any part of the house not specifically listed here.

 Guests will have welcoming hosts, who will meet them upon arrival.
-Hosts lives are full, so guests who are occupied with their trip and self sufficient are happiest here, as hosting availability is limited.
+Hosts lives are full, so guests who are self sufficient and occupied with their trip are happiest here, as hosting availability is limited.
 Hosts request to know in advance what brings guests to Seattle and how their time will be occupied while they stay at our home.
 Hosts will not accept a reservation until guest has shared Seattle plans.
 Hosts have demanding professional lives, so check in time is variable, depending on hosts availability that day.

 Residential neighborhood with friendly people living in this neighborhood for many years.
 Age diversity from very old people to young families.
 Good community feeling.
 Quiet area of the city.
 Many people take daily walks and know their neighbors.